opentsdb-js/opentsdb.js/README.md

 #### client.ms( [bool] )

 This method is a setter/getter.
 If no boolean flag is provided, the method returns the flag indicating whether time should be output at millisecond resolution.
-By default, millisecond resolution is on, so as to ensure timestamps are 13 digit Unix timestamps.
+By default, millisecond resolution is on, so as to ensure timestamps are 13 digit UNIX timestamps.
 To turn off millisecond resolution,

 ``` javascript
 client.ms( false );